StarManTheGamer/poly-newdocs/docs/objects/game/Player.md

 ### RespawnTime:int=5 { property }

 Determines how long it takes between the player's death and respawn.

+### RightArmColor:Color { property }

+Specifies the color of the players's right arm.

+### RightLegColor:Color { property }

+Specifies the color of the players's right leg.

 ### SittingIn:Seat { property }